SolidRusT/srt-inference-solution/docs/OPERATIONS.md

 This will:

 1. Terminate the EC2 instance
-2. Delete the ECR repository and images
+2. Delete the ECR repository and images (using force_delete)
 3. Remove DNS records
+4. Remove IAM roles and policies (with force_detach_policies)
-4. Delete all associated resources
+5. Delete the security groups, VPC, and associated resources

+All resources are configured to properly handle dependencies and allow clean deletion, even when containing data or having external associations.

-The S3 bucket for Terraform state must be manually deleted if no longer needed.
+> Note: The S3 bucket for Terraform state must be manually deleted if no longer needed, as it exists outside of this Terraform configuration.